saturneric/GpgFrontend/manual/overview.md

 ## System Requirement

+Before proceeding with the installation and usage of GpgFrontend, it's crucial to understand the system requirements that ensure optimal performance.
+This section provides comprehensive details about the necessary software dependencies, hardware specifications, and the compatible operating systems.
+Meeting these requirements will ensure a smooth, efficient experience while using GpgFrontend.

+Please read the following subsections carefully to confirm that your system aligns with the recommended configurations.

 ### Operating System

 GpgFrontend is compatible with major operating systems including Linux, macOS, and Windows.
-Specifically, it requires Windows 7 and later, macOS 10.13 High Sierra and later, and Ubuntu 18.04 LTS or other equivalent Linux distributions.
+Specifically, it requires Windows 10 and later, macOS 10.15 High Sierra and later, and Ubuntu 18.04 LTS or other equivalent Linux distributions.

 ### Software Dependencies

 Qt5 or Later: GpgFrontend is developed using the Qt framework.
 Therefore, a runtime of Qt5 or later is required for the software to function correctly.
+Please note, the Qt5 runtime is integrated into the Release Package for Linux, macOS, and Windows, so it generally does not need to be considered separately.
+This allows for easier setup and ensures compatibility across different systems.

-GnuPG: As the frontend for GnuPG, it requires GnuPG (version 2.2.0 or higher) to be pre-installed in the system.
+GnuPG: As the frontend for GnuPG, GpgFrontend requires GnuPG (version 2.2.0 or higher) to be pre-installed in your system.
+Please note, GpgFrontend is not compatible with GnuPG 1.x versions.
+Users employing earlier versions of GnuPG 2 may encounter some unforeseen issues.
+We strongly recommend updating to the supported versions to ensure a seamless experience.

 ### Hardware

-While specific hardware requirements largely depend on the size and complexity of the data you are working with, we generally recommend:
+While the specific hardware requirements largely depend on the size and complexity of the data you're working with, we generally recommend:

-A computer with at least 1 GB of RAM, but preferably 2 GB or more for smoother performance.
-At least 200 MB of free disk space for the software installation, and additional space for ongoing work.
+A computer with at least 1 GB of RAM.
+However, 2 GB or more is preferable for smoother performance.
+The majority of these resources are allocated to your operating system, but around 100 MB of memory is needed to ensure the smooth running of GpgFrontend.
+At least 200 MB of free disk space for software installation.
+Additional space will be needed for ongoing work.

+Please note, these requirements are intended to be guidelines rather than strict rules.
+It's possible that GpgFrontend will work on lower-spec hardware, but for optimal performance, the above specifications are recommended.

 ### Network